-Take your dog outside on leash, even if in an enclosed yard.
-This should help keep the dog from becoming too distracted.
-Give him 5 to 10 minutes to eliminate.
-If he doesn’t, go back inside and either confine him or keep him with you.
-Take him out again when he shows signs of needing to eliminate or in about 5 – 20 minutes (young pup – teenager/adult dog), whichever occurs first.
+- Remember, patience is a virtue when it comes to housetraining.
+Give your dog 5-10 minutes to eliminate.
+If he does not, go back inside and either confine him or keep him with you.
+Take him out again when he shows signs of needing to eliminate or in about 5 minutes for young puppies or 20 minutes for a teenager/adult dog), whichever occurs first.
 Continue this until he relieves himself.

-You might decide that teaching your dog to eliminate on puppy pads or newspaper or in a litter box is best for you and your dog.
+You might decide that teaching your dog to eliminate on puppy pads, newspaper, or in a litter box is best for you and your dog.
 The concept is the same, regardless of where you want your dog to relieve himself.
-Take him to the appropriate spot, reward when he goes there, and supervise and confine to prevent accidents.
+Take him to the appropriate spot, reward him when he goes there, and supervise and confine him to prevent accidents.

 If you would like information from an Anti-Cruelty Society Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email firstname.lastname@example.org.